James Kilgore: Involvement with the Symbionese Liberation Army

 In 2002, Kilgore, along with Harris, Montague and Olson, was indicted for participation in the Carmichael bank robbery, in which a customer was killed.
-The defendants, including Kilgore, subsequently pleaded guilty to second-degree murder in a plea deal, and all served time in California state prisons for this offense.
+The defendants, including Kilgore, subsequently pled guilty to second-degree murder in a plea deal, and all served time in California state prisons for this offense.
 Kilgore was released in 2009, the last of the defendants in the case to leave prison.

 Underground years

 After the arrest of Hearst and the others, federal authorities charged Kilgore with possession of an explosive device and he went underground.
 He remained on the run for 27 years until November 2002, when he was arrested in Cape Town, South Africa.

 According to reports by British journalist Gavin Evans, during his time as a fugitive, Kilgore constructed an alternative identity as Charles "John" Pape and worked as a teacher in Zimbabwe and South Africa.
 During that period he married Teresa Barnes and the couple had two children.
 He also lived in Australia for two years where he enrolled in Deakin University and eventually earned a Ph.D. using a false name, writing a dissertation on the history of domestic workers in Zimbabwe.
 There is no independent verification, however.
 Evans reported that Kilgore moved in 1991 to South Africa, where he became the director of Khanya College in Johannesburg, a small institution that prepared youth for university.
-In 1997, he and his family moved to Cape Town, where he took a position as co-director of the International Labour Research and Information Group (ILRIG), a unit affiliated with the University of Cape Town which specialized in education for union members.
+In 1997, he and his family moved to Cape Town, where he took a position as co-director of the International Labour Research and Information Group (ILRIG), a unit affiliated with the University of Cape Town that specialized in education for union members.